 Name of Act Purpose National Credit Act 34 of 2005 To promote a fair and non-discriminatory marketplace for access to consumer credit and for that purpose to provide for the general regulation of consumer credit and improved standards of consumer information; to promote black economic empowerment and ownership within the consumer credit industry; to prohibit certain unfair credit and credit-marketing practices; to promote responsible credit granting and use and for that purpose to prohibit reckless credit granting to provide for debt re-organisation or debt intervention in cases of over-indebtedness; to regulate credit information to provide for 20 registration of credit bureaux, credit providers and debt counselling services; to establish national norms and standards relating to consumer credit; to promote a consistent enforcement framework relating to consumer credit to establish the National Credit Regulator and the National Consumer Tribunal to repeal the Usury Act, 1968, and the Credit Agreements Act, 1980, and to provide for related incidental matters.
 Consumer Protection Act 68 of 2008 To promote a fair, accessible and sustainable marketplace for consumer products and services, and for that purpose to establish national norms and standards relating to consumer protection; to provide for improved standards of consumer information; to prohibit certain unfair marketing and business practices; to promote responsible consumer behaviour; to promote a consistent legislative and enforcement framework relating to consumer transactions and agreements; to establish the National Consumer Commission (NCC); and to repeal certain laws.
-National Credit To amend the National Credit Act, 2005, so as to provide for debt intervention; to insert new definitions; to include the evaluation and referral of debt intervention applications as a function
+National Credit Amendment Act 7 of 2019 To amend the National Credit Act, 2005, so as to provide for debt intervention; to insert new definitions; to include the evaluation and referral of debt intervention applications as a function of the National Credit Regulator and to provide for the creation of capacity within the National Credit Regulator and logistical arrangements to execute this function; to include the consideration of a referral as a function of the Tribunal; to provide for the recording of information related to debt intervention; to require a debt counsellor to investigate whether an agreement is reckless; to provide for a court to enquire into and either refer a matter for debt intervention or make an order related to debt intervention; to provide for a Magistrate's Court and the Tribunal to determine the maximum interest, fees or other charges when re-arranging debt and for guidance to be prescribed in this regard; to provide for an application for debt intervention and the evaluation thereof; to provide for the Tribunal to re-arrange a consumer's obligations and make an order in respect of an unlawful credit agreement; to provide for orders related to debt intervention in respect of such an order; to provide for mandatory credit life insurance to be prescribed; to provide for offences related to debt intervention, prohibited credit practices, selling or collecting prescribed debt and related to failure to register as required by the Act; to provide for measures when an offence is committed by a person other than a natural person; to provide for penalties in relation to the newly created offences; to provide for the Tribunal to change or rescind an order under certain circumstances; to require the Minister to make regulations related to a financial literacy programme; to provide in a transitional provision for the application of this Amendment Act to credit agreements entered into before its commencement; and to provide for matters connected therewith.

-Name of Act | Pur
+Name of Act | Purpose

-Purpose